What is Clinical Data Management (CDM)?

 Clinical Data Management Coursework & Specializations

-Certificate programs in CDM offer coursework in areas such as computational tools for clinical research, clinical trials management, applied biostatistics in clinical trials, and drug development from discovery to commercialization.
+Certificate and degree programs in CDM offer coursework in computational tools for clinical research, clinical trials management, applied biostatistics in clinical trials, and drug development from discovery to commercialization.

 Master’s programs are focused on clinical research as a whole with the following specializations and coursework: